Muzaffarpur shelter home case: SC orders Bihar government to hand over eight girls to their families

 The Supreme Court on Thursday asked the Bihar government to take steps to unite eight girls who used to stay at a Muzaffarpur shelter where inmates were allegedly raped, with their families, ANI reported.
 The top court also ordered the state government to give the girls financial and medical assistance.

-The court made the decision after going through a status report filed by Koshish, a field action project of Tata Institute of Social Sciences.
+The court made the decision after going through a status report filed by Koshish, a field action project by the Tata Institute of Social Sciences.
 The institute’s counsel told the court that the eight girls were fit to be handed over to their families, News18 reported.
 They had contacted families of five girls, but their home visit was due, the counsel said.

+A bench headed by Justice NV Ramana ordered the Bihar government to assess the compensation payable to the girls and submit a report to the court, PTI reported.
+The bench asked the Tata Institute of Social Sciences to prepare a status report about the remaining 26 girls and submit it to the court within eight weeks.

 The alleged sexual exploitation of children at the shelter came to light in April 2018 after Mumbai’s Tata Institute of Social Sciences submitted an audit report of 110 shelter homes in Bihar.
 The audit was ordered by the state government, which filed a first information report against 11 people in May 2018.